Key Takeaways

 Move-In Condition Checklist

 The move-in checklist is required in Washington.
-It should describe the condition of the rental property at the beginning of the tenancy.
+It should describe the condition of the rental property at the beginning of the rental period.
 Both the landlord and tenant should review it carefully.

 Fire Safety Information